 Tip 3 - Know Your Freight Broker Costs Inside and Out

-Although freight brokering has cheap start-up costs, it's important to remember that an inaccurate estimate can wipe out your profits with a single trip.
+Although freight brokering has cheap start-up costs, it's important to remember that an inaccurate estimate can wipe out your profits (from freight audits and payments) with a single trip.

-Familiarize yourself with the shipping/trucking industry and remain updated on carrier rates until it becomes a habit, to avoid driving your business into the ground.
+Familiarize yourself with the shipping/trucking industry, trucking trends, and remain updated on carrier rates until it becomes a habit, to avoid driving your business into the ground.